Chapter 45

 "Master Luke taught me, that all life forms sends vibra... ," Ian stopped in mid sentence and felt embarrassed.

 "But I will overcome my injuries, Severini.
 Thanks to Liane's special powers.
-I feel less pain since she was here," Ian murmured ashamed, "She is such a wonderful girl.
-Ever since I have seen that frightening vision on Dalmaran, I am afraid that something terrible will happen to her, that someone will exploit what her old knowledge and seduce her to the Dark Side?"
+I feel less pain since she was here.
+This morning I saw that the skin of my limps is normal again", Ian murmured ashamed, "She is such a wonderful girl.
+Ever since I have seen that frightening vision on Dalmaran, I am afraid that something terrible will happen to her, that someone will exploit her old knowledge and seduce her to the Dark Side?"

 'You shouldn't reflect on those feelings too much, Ian.
 What have you learned about fear and uncontrolled emotions.
 Fear leads to the Dark Side.
 Fear leads to anger.
 Anger for her tormentor.
 Anger leads to hate.
-Feeling hatred you're walking down the path of the Dark Side.
-It is to your advantage that you want to protect my daughter against her adversary, but you cannot pave that way for her.
+With feelings hatred you're walking down the path of the Dark Side.
+It is to your advantage that you want to protect my daughter against her adversary, but you cannot pave the way for her.
 Liane has to find her own way along the Jedi path.'

-"Severini, Liane has to find her own way along the Jedi path, but you want me to support her?
+"Severini, if Liane has to find her own way along the Jedi path, why do you want me to support her?
 She has a better teacher to tell her about the ways of the Jedi."

-'My daughter is still struggling with the true intentions of Luke Skywalker.
-She still thinks he wants her to become a Jedi Knight, because he has promised his father Anakin to train her as a Jedi Knight.'
+'My daughter is still struggling with the intentions of Luke Skywalker.
+She still thinks he pushes her to become a Jedi Knight, because he has promised his father Anakin to train her as a Jedi Knight.'

 "I know, Severini, and I don't really understand Liane's point of view.
 Master Luke simply wants her to forget the things his father has taught her."

-'That's right, Ian, but Luke Skywalker has a more important reason, why he wants her to follow the Jedi path.
+'That's right, Ian, but Luke Skywalker has another far more important reason, why he wants her to follow the Jedi path.
 Many generations ago the Force has forced a strong eternal bond between Liane and Luke.
 They are eternal luminous beings and have been Jedi Knights, even Jedi masters, before.
-Not so long ago Luke had told her about their eternal bond, and although Liane has accepted her bond with Luke, that doesn't mean she is willing to accept him as her Jedi master.'
+Not so long ago Luke has told her about their eternal bond, and although Liane has accepted her bond with Luke, that doesn't mean she also is willing to accept him as her Jedi master.'

 "They have been Jedi Knights before?
 Liane and master Luke, they... eternal luminous beings ...
 I don 't understand!
-Severini, does that mean that Liane won't marry me?"
+Severini, does that mean that I will never marry Liane?
+Will she marry Luke?"

 "Why are you telling me this?"
 Ian murmured disappointed and in his sleep he shook his head.
 He felt a lump in his throat and had to swallow hard to regain his composure.

 "I'm sure Liane also loves me.
-I don't want to give up the future I have been dreaming of," The young padawan murmured stubbornly.
+I don't want to give up a future I have been dreaming of," The young padawan murmured stubbornly.

 'Ian, listen to me.
 Listen carefully.
-I'm very grateful for what you have done for her on Wegoyy, and it makes me very happy that you have become very good friends indeed.
-The relationship between you and my daughter is very strong.
+I'm very grateful for what you have done for her on Wegoyy, and it makes me very happy that you have become very good friends with her.
+The relationship between you and my daughter has grown strong, so strong that it possible for the two of you to establish a Force connection.
 Remember you've heard her voice when she tried to reach Leia and again the two of you reached out to each other through the Force here on Palomintar.
 Because of your friendship for my daughter, you can be the one to help her find her way along the Jedi path.
-The friendship between the two of you is exceptional, but it's different from her bond with Luke Skywalker.
+The friendship between the two of you is very exceptional, but it's totally different from her bond with Luke Skywalker.
 Liane trusts your judgment without questioning.
 Remember what you told to her on Endor.
-She didn't argue when you and Yarmod told her about her Force powers as a healer.
+She didn't argue when you and Yarmod Martan told her that she was using the Force as a Jedi Healer.

 "You mean, she sees me as ... an advi... no, as a kind of older brother, while she sees Luke as someone who is more demanding, like her foster-father Darth Va ...
 Anakin Skywalker has been," Ian said astonished.
 He heard the warm laugh again.

 'Exactly, you are developing a good insight, young padawan.
-After all Luke is Anakin's son, and Liane has compared Luke's behavior with that of her foster-father more than once."
+After all Luke is Anakin's son, and Liane has compared Luke's behavior more than once with that of her foster-father."

-Ian felt a warm glow pass through him.
+Ian felt a warm glow pass through him as Severini touched his forehead.
 The glow spread through his body and seemed to radiate from a core deep inside him to all parts of his body.

-"This feels the same as Liane let me experience last evening, only stronger, so much stronger."
+"This feels the same as Liane let me experience last evening, only stronger, so much intense,."

 Ian heard the soft pleasant laugh again.